ASIAN AMERICAN RACIAL JUSTICE TOOLKIT

 This section includes 15 modules spanning Asian American Identity, Model Minority Myth, Gender & Patriarchy, White Supremacy, Race & Working Class + Immigrant Struggles, For Black Lives, Colonialism, & Islamo-Racism.

-PART II: OUR ORGANIZATIONS IN RACIAL JUSTICE MOVEMENT MOMENTS
+PART II: RACIAL JUSTICE MOVEMENT MOMENTS

 Each organization chose to share a piece of curriculum that was important for their organization in racial justice movement moments.